Derby County F.C. Women: 2016/17

 The club continued to make significant strides off the pitch during the close season, while matching these on the pitch.

-Sam Griffiths, a UEFA A License Coach was appointed to the role of Director of Football with a view to re-imbedding the playing and coaching philosophies that her predecessor John Griffiths had begun to implement during his tenure in the role.
+Derby player and UEFA A License Coach Samantha (Sam) Griffiths was appointed to the role of Director of Football with a view to re-imbedding the playing and coaching philosophies that her predecessor John Griffiths had begun to implement during his tenure in the role.

-In addition to this, John Bennett returned for his second spell as Manager and was joined by a number of locally based coaching and support staff, with the club openly stating in the media that it wished to return to the 'Derby Way' a moniker applied to the men's arm of the club in the media following the sacking of Paul Clement earlier in the year, but one that had been formally identified and applied to the club's ladies side back in 2013 by John Griffiths.
+In addition to this, John Bennett returned for his second spell as manager and was joined by a number of locally based coaching and support staff, with the club openly stating in the media that it wished to return to the 'Derby Way' a moniker applied to the men's arm of the club in the media following the sacking of Paul Clement earlier in the year, but one that had been formally identified and applied to the club's ladies side back in 2013 by John Griffiths.

 As part of her early work, Griffiths introduced an Under 18's Development side to the structure increasing the number of sides within the club to 12, and re-branded the Reserve team the Development side as the club looked to further replicate the men's arm of the club in terms of an operating model.

 In terms of personnel the club invested in six new signings with all but one of those coming from the WSL.
 These included Sheffield FC club legend' Lisa Giampalma, Doncaster Belles' Molly Johnson and ex Manchester City player' Leanne De Silva.

 Off the field the club appointed Andy Moore as its Media Director with a remit of introducing the best club website outside of the WSL and improving the club's social media face.
-As part of his work Moore quickly moved towards formally establishing links with Derby Universities media studies section.
+As part of his work Moore quickly moved towards formally establishing links with the University of Derby's Media & Journalism section.
 With the addition of players and personnel the club once again delivered both on and off the pitch.

 On the pitch, pre-season targets of a top-five finish and a run in one of the cups were realised, as the club equalled its highest ever league position following a final day victory over local rivals Nottingham Forest.
 Bennett's side would however almost certainly have surpassed expectation and secured a top three finish, had it not been for a significant injury crisis to key personnel, that saw Lorna Abbey side-lined for the majority of the season, Sam Griffiths and Emily Jeffrey sustain season ending ACL injuries and Lisa Giampalma side-lined for six weeks with what was at one stage thought to be a career-ending eye injury.
-Towards the end of the season things had in fact got that bad, that Bennett didn't have a single centre half to call on, having started the season with six of them !
+Towards the end of the season things had in fact got that bad, that Bennett didn't have a single centre half to call on, having started the season with six of them!